reactGo/reactGo/docs/deployment/aws.md

 Once that is ready click on the instance option in the side bar and then click launch instance.

-Pick the Ubuntu Server 14.04 that is free tier eligible, follow through the steps, but the defaults should all suffice.
+Pick the Ubuntu Server 18.04 LTS that is free tier eligible, follow through the steps, but the defaults should all suffice.
 Tag your project with a name and then apply the security group you created earlier, review and launch.

 The last step will be to create or use an existing key pair. do this and save it someplace safe.